 Overdose with rivastigmine resulting from medication errors and inappropriate use of rivastigmine transdermal patch (e.g. failure to remove the previous day's patch before applying a new patch and application of multiple patches at a time) has been reported.
-As with medication errors and misuse in general, serious medical outcomes, including death, have been reported with rivastigmine transdermal patch (see OVERDOSAGE).
+As with medication errors and misuse in general, serious medical outcomes, including death, have been reported with rivastigmine transdermal patch (see 5 OVERDOSAGE).
+Health care providers may request copies of the Patient Reminder Card from the MAH to provide to their patients.

 The typical symptoms reported in association with overdose include nausea, vomiting, diarrhea, hypertension, and hallucinations.
-Bradycardia and/or syncope, that may be associated with malaise or falls, may also occur (see ADVERSE REACTIONS, Post-Market Adverse Reactions; OVERDOSAGE).
+Bradycardia and/or syncope, that may be associated with malaise or falls, may also occur (see 8 ADVERSE REACTIONS, Post-Market Adverse Reactions; 5 OVERDOSAGE).

-In a population of cognitively-impaired individuals, safe use of this medication may require supervision.
-Patients and caregivers should be instructed in the proper use of Mylan-Rivastigmine Patch (see WARNINGS AND PRECAUTIONS, Patient and Caregiver Counseling Information).
+In a population of cognitively impaired individuals, safe use of this medication may require supervision.
+Patients and caregivers should be instructed in the proper use of Mylan-Rivastigmine Patch (see 7 WARNINGS AND PRECAUTIONS, Patient and Caregiver Counselling Information).

 The incidence and severity of adverse reactions generally increases with increasing dose, particularly at the time surrounding dose changes.
-If treatment is interrupted for more than a three days, it should be reinitiated with Mylan-Rivastigmine Patch 5.
+If treatment is interrupted for more than three days, it should be reinitiated with Mylan-Rivastigmine Patch 5 (rivastigmine).